Sophie Turner Makes NSFW Comment On Joe Jonas’ ‘Paper’ Photo Shoot On Instagram

 “I have experienced mental illness firsthand and I’ve seen what it can do to the people around [the sufferers] as well.”

-She touched on dealing with weight gain while filming and having to cope with the “pressure” applied by film and television studios to lose weight, which she says affected her mental health.
+She touched on dealing with weight gain while filming, and having to cope with the “pressure” applied by film and television studios to lose weight — something which she says affected her mental health.

 Turner still struggles with anxiety and depression to this day, and she says that it can be traced to growing up famous.
-In particular, she says social media criticism of her looks and her acting made her self-conscious and distorted her view of herself.
+In particular, she says social media criticism of her looks and her acting made her self-conscious, and distorted her view of herself.
 But in the end, she said that therapy was the key to helping her pull through.